SpaCE-Lab-MSU/OTCMetaAnalysis/README.md

 This repository contains R scripts that organize, clean, analyze, and plot data for an open-top chamber (OTC) meta-analysis.

+## Location of data

+Within the "Data" folder, the L0 folder contains raw data from one study (Collins et al. 2021).

+The L2 folder contains final, clean data used in analyses and plotting.

+We are planning to make an EDI data repository to host this data.

 ## Workflow

 All code for data cleaning, analyzing, and plotting is located in the "R" folder.
 This folder contains three main sections: